-Infrastructure monitoring tools capture the health and resource utilization of IT infrastructure components, no matter where they reside (e.g., in a data center, at the edge, infrastructure as a service [IaaS] or platform as a service [PaaS] in the cloud).
-This enables I&O leaders to monitor and collate the availability and resource utilization data of physical and virtual entities — including servers, containers, network devices, database instances, hypervisors and storage.
-These tools collect data in real time and perform historical data analysis or trending of the elements they monitor.
+Infrastructure monitoring tools capture the health and resource utilization of IT infrastructure components wherever they reside (e.g., in a data center, at the edge, or IaaS or PaaS in the cloud).
+This enables I&O teams to monitor the availability and resource utilization data of physical, virtual, software entities, and AI systems — including servers, containers, network devices, database instances, hypervisors, storage, and basic application monitoring.
+These tools collect data in near real time and perform historical data analysis or trending of the elements they monitor.

 Security information and event management (SIEM) is a configurable system of record that collects, aggregates and analyzes security event data from on-premises and cloud environments.
 SIEM processes security event data for the purposes of threat detection, investigation and response.
 It natively supports data normalization and offers user-configurable detection content and reporting to orchestrate threat mitigation and satisfy compliance requirements.
 These solutions are delivered via a SaaS platform or client-hosted on-premises or private cloud.
 The security information and event management (SIEM) system must assist with: 1.
 Aggregating and normalizing data from various IT and operational technology (OT) environments.
 2. Designing and executing near real-time monitoring and alerting content.
 3. Enriching and investigating security events of interest.
 4. Supporting manual and automated response actions.
 5. Maintaining and reporting on current and historical event data.